Aurora Innovation Inc. (AUR) upgraded Issued by Wall Street Gurus

-Aurora Innovation Inc. (NASDAQ:AUR) went down by -4.20% from its latest closing price compared to the recent 1-year high of $12.23.
-The company’s stock price has collected -6.56% of loss in the last five trading sessions.
+Aurora Innovation Inc. (NASDAQ:AUR) went down by -3.20% from its latest closing price compared to the recent 1-year high of $11.78.
+The company’s stock price has collected 1.68% of gains in the last five trading sessions.
 The Wall Street Journal reported on 11/05/21 that Driverless ‘Robotaxis’ Arrive at the Stock Market

 Is It Worth Investing in Aurora Innovation Inc. (NASDAQ :AUR) Right Now?